rpgd60/tfcta/lab_08_work_with_state/state-s3/acme02/use-state-s3-example-02/README.md

 Testing S3 State

+This terraform code creates some resources and stores the state in a bucket we have created in "create-state-bucket"

-Convention used in these examples / course
+Convention used in these examples / course :
 - State bucket specific to project specified in var.project (e.g. "acme02)).
-- Each app within the project (e.g. example-01 and example-02) use app-specific keys within the same bucket
+- Each app within the project (e.g. example-02 and example-02) use app-specific keys within the same bucket
 - Lock table is also unique per project.
 Terraform will add an app-specific item when locking the state

-For app  "example-01"
+For App  "example-02"
-    bucket         = "acme02-terraform-state-dev"
+    bucket         = "acme02-terraform-state-<acctnumber>-dev"
     dynamodb_table = "acme02-terraform-state-locks-dev"
-    key            = "acme02/example-01/terraform.tfstate"  ## Note key is application specific
+    key            = "acme02/example-02/terraform.tfstate"  ## Note key is application specific

-For app  "example-02"
+For App  "example-02"
-    bucket         = "acme02-terraform-state-dev"
+    bucket         = "acme02-terraform-state-<acctnumber>-dev"
     dynamodb_table = "acme02-terraform-state-locks-dev"
     key            = "acme02/example-02/terraform.tfstate"  ## Note key is application specific